Vxtzq/annot-tool-GUI/README.md

 Inspired and more compact version of https://github.com/proplayer2020/annot_data

+# New features
+You can now give the path to the darknet directory in settings.py, and the result files will be directly stored in it.

 # How to install

 This repository works with "darknet" YOLOv4, here is the link :